victorirunguk/victorirungukgithub.io/index.md

 ### **&#x1F4BC; Professional Summary**

-Highly motivated and results-driven Cybersecurity Professional with [X] years of experience in developing, implementing, and managing robust security infrastructures.
+Highly motivated and results-driven Cybersecurity Professional with 2 years of experience in developing, implementing, and managing robust security infrastructures.

 ---